4ian/GDevelop/newIDE/docs/Using-git-to-make-and-propose-changes.md

 > If you have never used GitHub, you may first want to go on [GDevelop GitHub](https://github.com/4ian/GDevelop), and click on **Fork** to get a copy of the GDevelop source code.
 This will be "your" copy of the source code, where you can create new features and open **Pull Requests**, which are proposal of changes to the source code - most of the time to implement new features or fix bugs.

-## Cloning the repository
+## 1. Cloning the repository

-If it's the first time and you have just "forked" GDevelop on GitHub, clone your repository: `git clone git@github.com:your-username/GDevelop.git`
+If it's the first time and you have just "forked" GDevelop on GitHub, clone your repository: `git clone git@github.com:your-username/GDevelop.git`.
+This will download your copy of the repository on your local computer.

+* Your own repository is usually called, in git jargon, a "remote" repository, named `origin`.
+When you do a `git push`, `git pull`, your usually, unless specified otherwise, getting or sending code to your repository.
+* The [GDevelop "official repository"](https://github.com/4ian/GDevelop) is also a remote, usually called `upstream`.

+By default, when you have just "cloned" your repository, there is only the single remote `origin`.
+It will be useful later to have the `upstream` remote (to get the latest code from GDevelop).
+You can do it by entering: `git remote add upstream https://github.com/4ian/GDevelop.git`.

+> Not using the **command line?**.
+This quick guide is written for someone using the Git command line.
+It can be easier to start with a git client like GitHub Desktop, GitKraken.com, Tortoise Git, SourceTree, or [another GUI client](https://git-scm.com/downloads/guis).
+This being said, **the workflow** explained here is still valid.

-## The `master` branch, branches and Pull Requests
+## 2. Larn about the `master` branch, branches and Pull Requests

 In git, all the code is stored in the repository, and changes are stored in *commits*.
 The latest version of the source code is in a "branch", which is called `master` (it's an arbitrary convention).